-Interviews are mandatory for new appointments to the positions of CEO and Chair of the management body81 at stand-alone banks82 and top banks of groups83.
+Interviews are mandatory for new appointments to the positions of CEO and Chair of the management body91at stand-alone banks92 and top banks of groups93.
 If the top entity in a group is a holding company, mandatory interviews are required for such new appointments in the largest bank in the group.
-In the case of cooperatives, they
+In the case of cooperatives, they are required for such new appointments in the central body or central body association.
+In duly justified cases, the ECB may decide that an interview is not

-80 In line with Article 9 SSM Regulation.
+90 In line with Article 9 SSM Regulation.

-There is a variety of governance structures in Member States.
-In its Guidelines on internal governance the EBA recognises this and explains how to apply the Guidelines to different structures (see paragraph 32 and Title II, chapter B, 14.
-"Organisational functioning of the management body", which describes the role of the Chair of the management body).
+91 There is a variety of governance structures in Member States.
+In its Guidelines on internal governance the EBA recognises this and explains how to apply the Guidelines to different structures (see Title II, Section 4, which describes the role of the Chair of the management body).
 Therefore, the term "Chair of the management body" should be interpreted in such a way that the objective of the Guide is best achieved and that is the best fit with the specific governance structure of the institution.

-82 A significant supervised entity that is not part of a significant supervised group.
+92 A significant supervised entity that is not part of a significant supervised group.

-83 A supervised entity at the highest level of consolidation in the participating Member State of a significant group.
+93 A supervised entity at the highest level of consolidation in the participating Member State of a significant group.